gongminmin/ImpulseDrive/Doc/Mpd.md

 # Magnetoplasmadynamic Thruster

-A MPD thruster is a electric propulsion without moving parts.
+A MPD thruster is an electric propulsion without moving parts.
 It could produce 100N level of thrust, much larger than ion thruster (0.1N), arcjet (<10N), pulsed plasma thruster (0.1N), etc. The specific impulse and exhaust velocity are extremely high.

 ## Principle